cs50nestm/web/finalproject2022/README.md

 	- **Crowdsourcing:** Crowdsourcing offers new models for collaboration, such as connecting businesses or social causes with funding.
 	- **Legal and Ethical Concerns:** Ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use.
 	- **Safe Computing:** The use of computing innovations may involve risks to personal safety and identity.
 This may involve risks to privacy and/or unauthorized access to computing resources.
+4. Research on a current issue in computer science, or technology in general.
+This would be presented as a google slide presentation as well, and must be cleared by me.

 ## Complete this form to indicate your preference no later than Friday, May 14th